MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/reporting-services-configuration-manager-native-mode.md

 - **Configure report server email**: [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] includes a report server email delivery extension that uses a Simple Mail Transfer Protocol (SMTP) to deliver reports or report processing notification to an electronic mailbox.
 Use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration Manager to specify which SMTP server or gateway on your network to use for email delivery.

-  Full deployment requires that you also use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] to enable additional features or modify default values.
+A full deployment requires that you also use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] to enable additional features or modify default values.
 These features include managing report server content and enabling additional features.
 You can also use the web portal to grant access to the server.

+> [!NOTE]
+> Reporting Services integration with SharePoint is no longer available after SQL Server 2016.
+Starting with the [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] release, the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration Manager is not designed to manage SharePoint mode report servers.
+SharePoint mode is managed and configured by using SharePoint Central Administration and PowerShell scripts.

-##  <a name="bkmk_requirements"></a> Prerequisites
+##  <a name="bkmk_requirements"></a> Versions of Reporting Services

-The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration Manager is version-specific.
-The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration Manager that installs with this version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] cannot be used to configure an earlier version of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
-If you are running older and newer versions of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] side-by-side on the same computer, you must use the Reporting Service Configuration manager that comes with each version to configure each instance.
+The Report Server Configuration Manager is version-specific.
+The Report Server Configuration Manager that installs with this version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] can't be used to configure an earlier version of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
+If you are running older and newer versions of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] side-by-side on the same computer, you must use the Report Server Configuration Manager that comes with each version to configure each instance.

-To use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration manager, you must have the following:

-- Local system administrator permissions on the computer that hosts the report server you want to configure.
-If you are configuring a remote computer, you must have local system administrator permissions on that computer as well.

-- You must have permission to create databases on the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] used to host the report server database.

-- Windows Management Instrumentation (WMI) service must be enabled and running on any report server you are configuring.
-The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration Manager uses the report server WMI provider to connect to local and remote report servers.
-If you are configuring a remote report server, the computer must allow remote WMI access.
-For more information, see [Configure a Report Server for Remote Administration](../../reporting-services/report-server/configure-a-report-server-for-remote-administration.md).

-- Before you can connect to and configure a remote report server instance, you must enable remote Windows Management Instrumentation (WMI) calls to pass through Windows Firewall.
-For more information, see [Configure a Report Server for Remote Administration](../../reporting-services/report-server/configure-a-report-server-for-remote-administration.md).

-The Report Server Configuration Manager is installed automatically when you install SQL Server Reporting Services.
+## Get Started

+1. Ensure that your system and permissions are set up correctly.
+For more information, see [Hardware and software requirements for installing SQL Server](../../sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md).
-##  <a name="bkmk_start_configuration_manager"></a> Start the Report Server Configuration Manager

-1. Use the following step that is appropriate for your version of Microsoft Windows:
+1. Start the Report Server Configuration Manager.
+Use appropriate instruction depending on your version of Microsoft Windows:

     - From the Windows Start menu, enter **Report Server** and select **Report Server Configuration Manager** from the search results.